daveshap/GitChain/README.md

 ### Safer and More Secure

-- **Data Integrity:** Distributed storage ensures that code cannot be tampered with unnoticed.
+- **Data Integrity:** Blockchain ensures code cannot be tampered with unnoticed.
 - **Privacy:** Advanced encryption techniques protect sensitive information.
 - **Trustless Environment:** Security is maintained through cryptographic proofs rather than trust in a third party.